 I am a dedicated book reader to my daughter, seldom missing a night since my daughter was an infant.
 I also didn’t have this when growing up, and subsequently, I don’t care too much for books (I know, blasphemy).
 And this coming from a book author!

-I am an empathetic provider of emotional support when my daughter is distressed about something.
+I am an empathic provider of emotional support when my daughter is distressed about something.
 I didn’t grow up with parents who were particularly empathetic or patient with my fiery temperament (and thanks to pubescent hormones), so my mission is to support my daughter 100%.
 Though, I have to say I am completely dreading her teenage years!

 I am a good schedule keeper, always making sure my daughter and I get up 1-1/2 hours before any weekend activities, including Chinese school, ballet, and swimming.
 That gives us time to eat breakfast (and she’s a very slow eater) and get some TV or playtime in before leaving home.
 Transitioning environments has always been somewhat of a challenge for our daughter, but thankfully, she is getting better about it as she gets older!